-For each bid stack, all eligible bids will be considered and will be assessed in ranked order, starting with the first (lowest price) ranked bid.
+To form the bid stack, all eligible bids will be considered and will be assessed in ranked order, starting with the first (lowest price) ranked bid.
 Applicants are reminded of the need to bid competitively as auction bids will be assessed on the basis of their ability to contribute to least-cost abatement.

-The agency will apply a bid analysis tool to each ranked auction bid stack to assess bid prices and volumes based on value for money parameters determined before the auction.
-For each bid stack, successful auction bids will be selected up to the point that, in the sole discretion of the agency, the combination of bid price and volume offers the best balance between the purchasing principles set out in sub-section 20G(3) of the CFI Act, including purchasing at the lowest cost and securing the highest volume.
+The agency will apply a bid analysis tool to the ranked auction bid stack to assess bid prices and volumes based on value for money parameters determined before the auction.
+Successful auction bids will be selected from the ranked bid stack up to the point that, in the sole discretion of the agency acting in good faith, the combination of bid price and volume offers the best balance between the purchasing principles set out in sub-section 20G(3) of the CFI Act, including purchasing at the lowest cost and securing the highest volume.